-Star Wars: The Bad Batch (2021)
+Star Wars: The Bad Batch (May 4 on Disney+)

-The Bad Batch is an all-new animated series coming to Disney+ in 2021 that follows a squad of elite, genetically enhanced clones first introduced in a four-episode arc of The Clone Wars.
-The show will pick up after the events of The Clone Wars as they "find their way in a rapidly changing galaxy" and "take on daring mercenary missions as they struggle to stay afloat and find new purpose."
+The Bad Batch is an all-new animated series that follows a squad of elite, genetically-enhanced clones first introduced in a four-episode arc of The Clone Wars.
+The show will pick up after the events of that series as Clone Force 99 "finds their way in a rapidly changing galaxy" and "take on daring mercenary missions as they struggle to stay afloat and find new purpose."

 The Clone Wars' Dave Filoni will EP The Bad Batch, alongside Athena Portillo (The Clone Wars), Brad Rau (Star Wars Rebels) and Jennifer Corbett (Star Wars Resistance), with Rau serving as supervising director and Corbett as head writer.